luphi/hob64/README.md

 # hob64

-*hob64* is a Header-Only Base64 library written in C99.
+*hob64* is a Header-Only Base64 library written in portable ANSI C (C89).

 ## Features